jfrancis71/ros2_brickpi3/README.md

 (Ensure you have also followed the step Installation tools for local development in the above instructions)

 ```
-conda activate ros2 # (use the name here you decided to call this conda environment)
+mamba activate ros2 # (use the name here you decided to call this conda environment)
 # scipy is used by the Gyro and Compass sensors.
 You can remove the scipy install if you do not intend to use
 # these sensors.
 mamba install scipy ros-humble-controller-manager